IBM/smart-email-support/README.md

 ![AppHomePage](images/AppHomePage.png)

 - The home page shows a dashboard containing intents of emails, and for each intent it shows number of emails, completed emails and emails that need attention.
+- If there are no emails, then the home page shows a blank page.
+Send few emails, as instructed in [this section](#52-deploy-node-red-flow), with different intents so that there is some data to get populated in the application.
 - Click on emails link, shown in below image, to see list of emails

 ![EmailsLink](images/EmailsLink.png)